bellaholloman/DS-4002-Project-3/README.md

 1. Download dataset from Kaggle
 2. Split into test and train folders (we achieved this by simply copying and pasting the desired split (70/30) into new folders (train and test) from the with_mask and without_mask folders.
 3. Install necessary packages.
-4. Run 'MASTER CODE FILE NAME' to complete analysis.
+4. Run 'Master_Script.ipynb' from SCRIPTS folder to complete analysis.